n0f4ph4mst3r/Fifteen/BUILDING.md

 [The best way to install Conan is `pip`.](https://docs.conan.io/en/latest/installation.html)

-To install Conan on Windows:
+To install Conan on **Windows**:

     $ pip install conan

-To install Conan on macOS and Linux:
+To install Conan on macOS and **Linux**:

     $ sudo pip3 install conan

-Alternatively, on macOS, Conan is available from `brew`.
+Alternatively, on **macOS**, Conan is available from `brew`.

+**IMPORTANT!** At the time of writing the documentation, `wxWidgets` did not exist in the central [Conan Center](https://github.com/conan-io/conan-center-index) repository, so I used [Bincrafter](https://github.com/bincrafters/community) packages.
+Before building the project, you must add the following remote:

+    $ conan remote add bincrafters https://bincrafters.jfrog.io/artifactory/api/conan/public-conan

+Please note, that your Conan client also needs to have revisions enabled.
+You can do this via:

+    $ conan config set general.revisions_enabled=1

+#### *Troubleshooting*

+Recipe for *wxWidgets* uses legacy GTK dependencies (in particular, *libwebkitgtk-dev* package is not available on Ubuntu 20.04).
+To fix this, you need to edit your `sources.list` with the following command:

+    $ echo "deb http://cz.archive.ubuntu.com/ubuntu bionic main universe" | sudo tee -a /etc/apt/sources.list

 ### Cmake